 iFixed rate options consist of 5.00% per year, 5.50% per year, or 6.00% per year for a maximum 5-year term, 10-year term, and 15-year term, respectively, with no origination fees.
 The fixed interest rate will apply until the loan is paid in full (whether before or after default, and whether before or after the scheduled maturity date of the loan).
 The monthly payment(s) for a sample $10,000 loan at 5.00% per year, 5.50% per year and 6.00% per year for maximum terms of 5 years, 10 years, and 15 years, respectively, would be $188.71, $108.53, and $84.39.

-iiVariable rate options consist of 3.24% per year, and 3.99% per year for a maximum 15-year term and 20-year term, respectively, with no origination fees.
+iiVariable rate options consist of a range from 2.99% per year to 3.49% per year for a maximum 15-year term and 3.99% for a maximum 20-year term, with no origination fees.
+For the maximum 15-year term, a maximum interest rate cap option is available at a cost of up to 0.25%, which will cause the variable interest rate to increase, ranging from 3.24% per year to 3.74% per year.
 The variable interest rates are based on a Current Index, which is the 3-month London Interbank Offered Rate (LIBOR), as published in the "Money Rates" section of The Wall Street Journal (Eastern Edition).
 The variable interest rates and Annual Percentage Rate (APR) will increase or decrease with the 3-month LIBOR index changes.
-The variable interest rates are calculated by adding a margin of 3.00% and 3.75% for the 15 year term loan and 20 year term loan, respectively, to the daily average of the 3-month LIBOR index published on each business day during the 91-day period ending on the 20th day of the calendar month immediately preceding each "Change Date", as defined below, rounded to two decimal places, with no origination fees.
+The variable interest rates are calculated by adding a margin ranging from 2.75% to 3.25% for the 15 year term loan and adding a margin of 3.75% for 20 year term loan, respectively, to the daily average of the 3-month LIBOR index published on each business day during the 91-day period ending on the 20th day of the calendar month immediately preceding each "Change Date", as defined below, rounded to two decimal places, with no origination fees.
 (For purposes of determining the 3-month LIBOR index, a business day is any Monday through Friday excluding U.S. federal holidays.)
 The variable interest rate will change quarterly on the first day of each calendar quarter ("Change Date") if the Current Index changes.
-The monthly payment for a sample $10,000 loan at 3.24% per year and 3.99% per year for a maximum 15-year term and 20-year term, respectively, would be $70.22, and $60.56.
+The monthly payment for a sample $10,000 loan at a range of 2.99% per year to 3.49% per year for a maximum 15-year term would be from $69.01 to $71.44.
+The monthly payment for a sample $10,000 loan at 3.99% per year for a maximum 20-year term $60.56.
+APR is subject to increase after consummation.

 iiiIf DRB does not receive any part of a payment within 15 days after the due date, it may assess a late fee not to exceed 5% of the late payment or $28, whichever is less.
 The borrower may be charged $20 for any payment (including a check or an electronic payment) that is returned unpaid due to non-sufficient funds (NSF) or a closed account.